Sterilizer Technology Affects the Overall Energy Efficiency of Palm Oil Mills

 The vertical sterilizers use steam at a temperature of 143 °C and 4 bar abs pressure with steam consumption between 305 and 355 kg / tonne FFB and a sterilization time of about 60 minutes in triple-peak cycles.

-This method of sterilisation involving high temperature and fruit bunch compression incurs high oil absorption into the empty fruit bunches and steriliser condensate, affecting process performance.
-Commonly where vertical sterilizers are employed, the empty fruit bunches are shredded and pressed to recover the valuable oil trapped in the stalks and fibres to increase the oil yield.
-However, the recovered oil from the pressed liquor may contain harmful substances like potassium, chlorine and phosphatides that are detrimental to the production oil, if they are not removed fully.
+This method of sterilization involving high temperature and fruit bunch compression incurs high oil absorption into the empty fruit bunches and sterilizer condensate, affecting process efficiency.
+Thus, commonly where vertical sterilizers are employed, the empty fruit bunches are further processed to recover the oil absorbed in the stalks and fibres to increase the oil yield by shredding and followed by either pressing or solvent extraction.
+However, the recovered oil from the empty fruit bunches are prone to contain harmful substances like potassium, chlorine and phosphatides that are detrimental to the quality of production oil, and imposes difficulties at the refining stage.

 Due to its inherent design features, the sterilisation temperature is about 98 °C and the steam consumption is the highest among the different types of sterilizers.
 In addition, the continuous sterilization process includes a second stage of post-heating in order to subject the stripped fruits to a higher temperature to improve its heat treatment – one that consumes extra process steam and power.
 Further, unlike the other types of sterilizers, the continuous sterilization process incurs considerable power consumption for the bunch splitter machine and material transport scraper conveyor within the heating cabin.
 For example, a 60 t/h capacity palm oil mill may require about 200 kW for operating the continuous sterilizers.
 The high energy consumption may effectively negate the advantage of continuous process that the continuous sterilizer offers with regard to energy usage.